 In addition, TrackVia’s data-center provider, ViaWest has earned an SOC 3 report, which is a Trust Services Report (Trust Services Principles, Criteria, and Illustrations) specifically designed to meet the needs of customers and potential customers who want assurance about ViaWest controls related to one or more of the Trust Services Principles (security, availability, processing integrity, confidentiality, or privacy) but do not need the level of detail provided in a SOC 2 Report.
 ViaWest’s SOC 3 report on the Security and Availability Trust Services Principles is available upon request.

-TrackVia and its data-center provider, ViaWest, does not store, transmit, or process electronic Protected Health Information (ePHI).
-Additionally, ViaWest engaged Coalfire Systems, a leading IT Governance, Risk and Compliance firm, to conduct an independent assessment of the physical components of ViaWest’s Colocation and Managed Service hosting offerings for compliance with the physical security-related safeguards associated with the Health Insurance Portability and Accountability Act (HIPAA) of 1996, as well as the Health Information Technology for Economic and Clinical Health (HITECH) Act of 2009.
-This assessment report applies to ViaWest’s Cornell, Synergy Park, DeLong and Arapahoe facilities and is available upon request.
+TrackVia’s data-center provider, ViaWest, engaged Coalfire Systems, a leading IT Governance, Risk and Compliance firm, to conduct an independent assessment of the physical components of ViaWest’s Colocation and Managed Service hosting offerings for compliance with the physical security-related safeguards associated with the Health Insurance Portability and Accountability Act (HIPAA) of 1996, as well as the Health Information Technology for Economic and Clinical Health (HITECH) Act of 2009.
+This assessment report is available upon request.

 US-EU Safe Harbor is a streamlined process for US companies to comply with the EU Directive 95/46/EC on the protection of personal data.
 The process was developed by the US Department of Commerce in consultation with the EU.
 The Safe Harbor Principles are designed to prevent accidental information disclosure or loss.
 TrackVia and its data-center partner annually re-register and adhere to the program.
 These achievements demonstrate commitment to processes and standards that enable us to maintain the governance and security controls our customers need to help meet their regulatory obligations.
 By having a dedicated compliance department we believe we are uniquely qualified to provide high-quality services to our customers.